 Feral hog hunting and harvesting tips -

-For best feral hog hunting results on public or private land IRON and REYNOLDS county are listed among the top counties for feral hogs-
+For best feral hog hunting results on private land IRON and REYNOLDS county are listed among the top counties for feral hogs-

 DAKEL HOG RANCH PROPERTY IS LOCATED ON THE IRON \ REYNOLDS COUNTY LINE , SMACK IN THE MIDDLE OF THE 2 BEST LISTED COUNTIES FOR FERAL HOGS.

 Feral hogs' life history explains why they have become such a big problem so fast.

 They are prolific, adaptable, omnivorous, gregarious, far- ranging and hardy.